json420/degu/doc/tutorial.rst

-Now we'll create a :class:`degu.client.Client` using the :attr:`degu.server.Server.address` attribute from our above ``server``, which will included the random, unprivileged *port* assigned by the kernel:
+Now we'll create a :class:`degu.client.Client` using the :attr:`degu.server.Server.address` attribute from our above ``server``, which will include the random, unprivileged *port* assigned by the kernel:

 >>> from degu.client import Client
 >>> client = Client(server.address)